Zuehlke/software-engineering-corner/drafts/gherkin-api-tests.md

 ## Initial situation

-A new, service-oriented financial platform offers several dozen web services to exchange financial data bidirectional.
+A new, service-oriented financial platform offers several dozen web services to bidirectionally exchange financial data.
 The web service specification is based on specialised data models to avoid dependencies to products or technologies.
-The web services are newly implemented, or existing service implementations are adapted.
+The platform comprises a mixture of new, and modified existing web services.
 The focus is on REST services with a JSON payload, specified using OpenAPI or OData.

 The following diagram shows the initial situation: